Boyquotes/Godot-tetris-3/README.md

 ![Interface](docs/Tetris.PNG)

 ## Using
-You can use the buttons or keyboard keys to control the tetromino.
+You can click on the screen to control the tetromino.

 ### Install
 - Download Godot4